 - 1. At the beginning of execution. - 2.
-At each synchronization point, unless - the value was well-defined after the previous synchronization point and was not written by any invocation since, or - the value was written by exactly one shader invocation since the previous synchronization point, or - the value was written by multiple shader invocations since the previous synchronization point, and the last write performed by all such invocations wrote the same value. - 3.
+At each synchronization point, unless - the value was well-defined after the previous synchronization point and was not written by any invocation since, or - the value was written by exactly one shader invocation since the previous synchronization

+- point, or - the value was written by multiple shader invocations since the previous synchronization point, and the last write performed by all such invocations wrote the same value. - 3.
 When read by a shader invocation, if - the value was undefined at the previous synchronization point and has not been writen by the same shader invocation since, or - the output variable is written to by any other shader invocation between the previous and next synchronization points, even if that assignment occurs in code following the read.

 Fragment outputs output per-fragment data and are declared using the out storage qualifier.
-It is an error to use auxiliary storage qualifiers or interpolation qualifiers on an output in a fragment shader.
-Fragment outputs can only be float, floating-point vectors, signed or unsigned integers or integer vectors, or arrays of any these.
-Matrices and structures cannot be output.
-Fragment outputs are declared as in the following examples:
+It is a compile-time error to use auxiliary storage qualifiers or interpolation qualifiers on an output in a fragment shader.
+It is a compile-time error to declare a fragment shader output that contains any of the following: